 Invest in Multifunctional Pieces

 When space is at a premium, you need furniture that serves multiple purposes.
 Storage ottomans are always a great choice because they provide a place for you to put your feet up, allow you to store items out of sight, and can be used as additional seating in a pinch.
 If you prefer a coffee table, consider one with built-in storage.
-Rather than a traditional coffee table or end table, pick up a stylish steamer trunk that adds character to the space and offers a lot of storage space.
+Rather than a traditional coffee table or end table, pick up a stylish bench ottoman that adds character and comfort to the space.
 Of course, you can never go wrong with a sleeper sofa, either, when you are looking for multi-functional furniture pieces for your living room.

 Tidy Up Daily